Walworth County Court Records

 Sheriff's Office records fees:

 Payment is accepted by cash or check.
 Records that can be emailed are provided at no cost.
-Requests are processed in the order received, with a response within 10 business days.
+Requests are processed in the order received, and you can expect a response within 10 business days.

 Access restrictions on criminal records:

-Public access to certain criminal records is limited.
-Sealed and expunged records, juvenile proceedings, records of active investigations, and documents containing victim or witness identifying information are generally not available to the public.
-Records seekers who need access to restricted files must obtain a court order.
+Sealed and expunged records, juvenile proceedings, records tied to active investigations, and documents containing victim or witness identifying information are generally not available to the public.
+If you need access to restricted files, you'll need to obtain a court order.

 Additional resources:

-The Walworth County Inmate Search allows the public to look up individuals currently or recently held in the county jail.
+The Walworth County Inmate Search lets you look up individuals currently or recently held in the county jail.
 The Wisconsin Department of Corrections Sex Offender Registry can be searched for information on registered sex offenders residing in Walworth County.

 Walworth County Civil Court Records

-The Walworth County Circuit Court adjudicates all civil matters in the county, including general civil actions, small claims, landlord-tenant disputes, foreclosures, personal injury claims, and replevin.
-There is no separate district or civil court in Wisconsin; the circuit court exercises unified trial jurisdiction.
+All civil matters in Walworth County — general civil actions, small claims, landlord-tenant disputes, foreclosures, personal injury claims, and replevin — are heard in the Walworth County Circuit Court.
+Wisconsin doesn't have a separate district or civil court; the circuit court has unified trial jurisdiction across all case types.

 Accessing civil case records:

 Civil case docket information is available through the WCCA online database.
-In-person and mail requests for document copies should be directed to the Clerk of Circuit Court at the Walworth County Judicial Center.
+For document copies, submit your request in person or by mail to the Clerk of Circuit Court at the Walworth County Judicial Center.

 Walworth County Clerk of Circuit Court